 Protecting Cash Flow Protects Your Business

-Getting paid on time isn’t just about convenience.
-It’s essential for the health of the business.
+Getting paid on time isn’t just convenient.

 When payments arrive on time: